Spawn (character): Spawn in Armageddon

 Spawn regains his memories thanks to the power of the Greenworld.
 His suit evolves once more and seems one with his body.
 However, as time progresses, he begins to hate himself.
 Having been rejected by Heaven and Hell, he now lives in an abandoned warehouse as maggots and other insects crawl inside his body.
 He returns to the Dead Zone, although a Hellspawn would not be welcomed there.
 Upon entering, Spawn is confronted by the Disciple, who tears his brain out, throws his heart into the Greenworld, and his body into Hell.
 Mammon captures and tortures Spawn to learn his secrets.

 When Spawn's heart falls to the Greenworld, a soul is freed.
 Chris meets with his mother and travels to Hell along with Sam Burke and Twitch Williams to rescue Spawn from Mammon.
 Spawn escapes and returns to Earth, where signs of Armageddon begin to appear.
 Looking for a way to stop it, Spawn discovers Wanda's twin children are responsible.
 He stops them from killing their entire family but cannot destroy them.
 Zera reveals Jake is God and Katie is Satan.

 Due to their hatred of each other and constant fighting, the Mother removed their powers and positions and sent them to Earth.
-She tells him he cannot stop Armageddo.
+She tells him he cannot stop Armageddon.
 However, he has the potential to gain the power of a god and preserve the human race.

 He has to eat a piece of Forbidden Fruit from the Garden of Eden to gain such power.
-She tells Spawn must fight against The Disciple.
+She tells Spawn he must fight against The Disciple.
 It is revealed there are 12 Disciples, each one representing one of Jesus.
 Spawn's power is also weakened because demons cannot enter the Garden.
 However, with guidance from Cyan, he defeats every Disciple but Judas, who Cyan tells Spawn not to kill.
-Judas then stabs Cyan in the heart but the Mother gives Spawn a piece of the fruit and resurrects him.
+Judas then stabs Spawn in the heart but the Mother gives Spawn a piece of the fruit and resurrects him.
 He gains an angelic form and greater power.

 Spawn returns to Earth, which has been destroyed by Four Horsemen; angels and demons are waiting to fight their final battle.
 After defeating Zera, Spawn finds dead warriors of Heaven, one of whom is Granny Blake, who is betrayed by her faith.
 Spawn battles the forces of Satan and God, destroying the forces of Heaven, Hell and humanity.
 He is then killed by the two, who then fight alone on Earth.

 Spawn comes back and resurrects everyone with the knowledge of what happened.
 He leaves God and Satan to fight in their own little world and closes the doors to Heaven, Hell, and Earth.
 He asks to be turned into a human by the Mother but later asks to once again become a Hellspawn after remembering that, prior to his first death as Al Simmons, he had beaten Wanda and caused her to miscarry their child.
 This causes him to conclude he has always been a monster and does not deserve to be human again.